 HCSC and the BCBS Institute share a commitment to improve health outcomes and remove barriers to healthy living.
 The BCBS Institute created the mobile-optimized foodQ website, identified neighborhoods that qualified as food deserts and established relationships with Kitchfix in Chicago and Front Porch Pantry in Dallas to prepare and deliver meals.
 The BCBS Institute tailored foodQ to the community’s needs using its detailed data by ZIP code on the social and environmental factors influencing health.

 Throughout the six-month pilot, HCSC and the BCBS Institute will use participant surveys to measure the demand for and usability of the foodQ service and assess any correlation between nutritious meal consumption and avoidable hospital and emergency room visits.
+The company employs more than 23,000 people and serves more than 16 million members.
+For more information, please visit HCSC.com, visit our Facebook page or follow us on Twitter.

 About Health Care Service Corporation